The Save the Date: Event Marketing's best strategy for understanding email deliverability

 Here's how to view why the email bounced and correct all bounced emails from your Guest List tab:

-1. In the Guests tab on your page's editing toolbar, select the Filters button in the Action bar.
+- In the Guests tab on your event dashboard's toolbar, select the Filters button in the Action bar.

-5. Click directly on any email address to open the contact card.
+- Click directly on any of the email addresses to open the contact card.
 An alert will show at the bottom of the contact card with the bounced details including the date and time the email bounced as well as the reason it bounced.

 Voila.
 Correcting bounced emails helps you maintain better lists in the long run.
 Congrats to you!